teisdbr/winlibrs-docs-test/index.md

 ## Recent Changes
 ___

+#### 2020-09-28
+* Logic that would throw Errors 90008 and 90010 has been deprecated.
+These errors will not be thrown again.
+Any logic in your RMS that throws these errors should be removed.

 #### 2020-09-03
 * Changed up the error message for 22100 because it was wrong.
 It now reads that for Juvenile Offenses the offender age must be between (and including) 1 and 17.
 * Added more context for Error 14060.